 Secondary School Program students

-General program students
+General summer program students

 You may enroll in seven-week session courses or three-week session courses up to the credit enrollment maximums listed below.
 You may enroll in both three-week sessions, but you may not enroll in both seven-week and three-week session courses.
 The maximum credit enrollment for each session is as follows:

 - 8 credits in the seven-week session

 - 4 credits in three-week session II

 General Program students may enroll with noncredit status in one 4-credit course beyond the maximum.